-- Never start a chain saw unless the bar, chain and all covers are fitted correctly.
-Otherwise the clutch can come loose and cause personal injuries. - Always move the saw away from the fueling area before starting. - Place the saw on clear ground and make sure that the chain is not contacting anything.
-Also, make sure that you have a secure footing. - Keep people and animals well away from the working
+- Never start the saw engine without the bar, chain and clutch cover (chain brake) assembled - or else the clutch can come loose and cause personal injuries. - Always move the saw away from the fueling area before starting. - Place the saw on clear ground and make sure that the chain is not contacting anything.
+Also, make sure that you have a secure footing. - · Keep people and animals well away from the working area.